Britain deploys military drones to stop migrants in rafts from crossing English Channel

 Because of the coronavirus pandemic, aid workers in the area have pushed authorities to find suitable housing alternatives for migrants evicted from camps.

 A young man from Sudan was found dead on a French beach Aug.
 19 after a raft he and a friend had stolen, and rowed with shovels as oars, floundered in the waves.
-French police initially believed that the victim was a teenager, but it was later revealed that the migrant was a 28-year-old named Abdulfatah Hamdallah who had recently learned that French courts had rejected his 2018 asylum claim, according to the BBC.
+French police initially believed that the victim was a teenager, but it was later revealed that the migrant was a 28-year-old named Abdulfatah Hamdallah who recently had learned that French courts had rejected his 2018 asylum claim, according to the BBC.

 McAuley reported from Paris.
 Siobhán O’Grady in Washington contributed to this report.